sandeepkumar2606/Dog-Gallery/README.md

 ## Overview

-It is a web application in which we can get all the images of the choosen breed.
+It is a web application in which we get all the images of the choosen breed.

 ### Screenshot